majilacodes/Pharmora-BioInformatics/README.md

 3. Click on **Predict** to get the pIC50 value for the compound.
 4. View the result in the results section.

-## Contributing

-We are constantly improving Pharmora and welcome contributions from the community.
-Whether it's fixing bugs, adding new features, or improving documentation, your help is appreciated!

-### How to Contribute:

-1. Fork the repository on GitHub.
-2. Create a new branch for your feature or fix.
-3. Submit a pull request with a detailed explanation of your changes.

 ## Acknowledgments

 Pharmora was inspired by the need for advanced, user-friendly bioinformatics tools that streamline drug discovery and molecular research.
-We thank the open-source community and bioinformatics researchers for their contributions to this field.

 ---